PanosAntoniadis/PanosAntoniadis/README.md

 </h2>

 <p align=center>
-I work as a Machine Learning Engineer at <a target="_blank" href="https://deeplab.ai/">DeepLab</a>.
-My goal is to leverage data and AI to improve people’s lives.
-To that end, I implement machine learning models for biomedical and neural engineering applications.
-My experience also includes domains like computer vision and speech recognition.
+I am an <a target="_blank" href="https://ellis.eu/phd-postdoc">ELLIS PhD student</a> in Machine Learning at the University of Copenhagen, supervised by <a target="_blank" href="https://scholar.google.com/citations?user=7VAwhzUAAAAJ&hl=en">Ole Winther</a>.
+My research focuses on applying deep learning methods to biological applications.
+Previously, I worked at <a target="_blank" href="https://deeplab.ai/">DeepLab</a>, where I developed generative models for transcriptomics and deep neural networks for EEG-based brain-computer interfaces.
+I hold a BSc and MSc degree in Electrical and Computer Engineering from <a target="_blank" href="https://www.ece.ntua.gr/en">NTUA</a>, where I completed my thesis on visual emotion recognition under the supervision of <a target="_blank" href="https://scholar.google.com/citations?user=A2XydgGCY9gC&hl=en">Petros Maragos</a>.
 </p>

 <p align=center>